-Baptist Health-Little Rock and Baptist Health-North Little Rock utilize a highly advanced surgical technology offering, Mako robotic-arm assisted surgery system, that transforms the way joint replacement surgery is performed.
+Baptist Health-Little Rock and Baptist Health-North Little Rock utilize a highly advanced surgical technology offering, Mako Smart Robotics surgery system, that transforms the way joint replacement surgery is performed.
 Baptist Health was the first healthcare system in Central Arkansas to begin utilizing the Mako system.
 Mako is the most innovative robotic system currently available for joint replacement surgery for both partial, total knee replacement and hip replacement procedures.

 Mako technology is designed to relieve pain caused by joint degeneration.
 Through CT-based 3D modeling of bone anatomy, surgeons can use the Mako system to create a personalized surgical plan and identify the implant size, orientation and alignment based on each patient’s unique anatomy.
 The Mako system also enables surgeons to virtually modify the surgical plan intra-operatively and assists the surgeon in executing bone resections.
 Using Mako, these new surgical capabilities result in less pain for the patient.

 Baptist Health’s innovative orthopedic technology offering, Mako Smart Robotics, is a surgeon-guided robotic-arm that utilizes your specific anatomy to lock in precise incisions to deliver the highest quality results.
 During surgery, Mako matches up the live procedure with a 3D model of the area.
 This allows for live limb-tracking of the patient’s actual anatomy with their CT scan.
 When the surgeon is balancing gaps and adjusting the virtual components, they are extremely accurate.
 By using the Mako system for joint replacement surgery, the patient will be able to more quickly return to the activities of daily living.